The Elizabeth Morse Charitable Trust is a private foundation practicing values-based grant making.

 To determine if yours is a qualifying 501(c)(3) public charity, please see About the Trust.

-For a complete copy of the General Guidelines and Procedures for Inquirying About a Grant from The Elizabeth Morse Charitable Trust, see Contact Us.
+For a complete copy of the General Guidelines and Procedures for Inquiring About a Grant from The Elizabeth Morse Charitable Trust, see Contact Us.

 By permission of Fairbanks Morse, a division of Pentair Flow Technologies, LLC, all rights reserved.
 By permission of Fairbanks Morse Engine, an EnPro Industries Company, all rights reserved.